madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-Virt-Manager.md

 -A POSTROUTING -o virbr0 -p udp -m udp --dport 68 -j CHECKSUM --checksum-fill
 ```

+###Network Shared Folders

-If you share a folder in the VM, you can access it using Samba in your Ubuntu file manager of choice using `smb://IP/share`.
-Similarly, host network services, if you have SSH (SCP) (use [WinScp](https://winscp.net/eng/download.php) from guest), or Samba shared folders, are visible on the Windows guest via the host IP.
-To access host SSH, firewall need to adapted:
+If you share a folder in the VM, you can access it using Samba in your Ubuntu file manager of choice using `smb://IP/share` (where IP is the guest IP address).
+Similarly, host network services, if you have SSH (SCP), or Samba shared folders, are visible on the Windows guest via the host IP.
+Use [WinScp](https://winscp.net/eng/download.php) from guest for host SSH/SCP.
+To access host SSH/SCP, host firewall need to adapted:

 ```
 $ sudo iptables -A INPUT  -i virbr0  -j ACCEPT